Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

-Intriguingly, at large enough $U$, the $t$-$U$-$V_1$-$V_2$ model provides a physical realization of spinless $t$-$V_1$-$V_2$ model where the LC order can survive in certain parameter regime.
-First, we include the Hartree terms and the ground state phase diagram is presented in Fig. \ref{fig4}a at $n=17/24$ and $U=6t$.
-Clearly, as compared to the diagram in Fig. \ref{fig2}a, the regime with strong inter-site interactions is now taken over by onsite CDO and its coexistence with FM.
-The phase diagram obtained by complete mean-field calculations is displayed in Fig. \ref{fig4}b, where some of the area for FM+LC is further replaced by the FM metal.
-Nevertheless, LC order survives in a small parameter regime in the $t$-$U$-$V_1$-$V_2$ model even when magnetism, onsite CDO, and bond orders are treated on equal footing, in sharp contrast to the $t$-$V_1$-$V_2$ model at vH filling where LC order is absent.
-The regime for LC order can be enlarged via introducing a finite nnn hopping $t'$ in the bare band parameter, which compensates to some extent the dynamical correction from nnn $V_2$, as shown in Fig. \ref{fig4}c for $t'=0.015$.
-Interestingly, FM+CDO and CDO differ to each other dramatically, as the two equivalent sites in the unit cell have smaller electron density in FM+CDO but larger electron density in CDO, as illustrated in Fig. \ref{fig4}d.
+The phase diagram obtained by complete mean-field calculations is displayed in Fig. \ref{fig4}b, where some of the area for $f$FM+LC is further converted to the $f$FM metal.
+Nevertheless, LC order survives in a small parameter regime in the $t$-$U$-$V_1$-$V_2$ model even when magnetism, onsite CDO, and bond orders are treated on equal footing.
+The regime for LC order can be enlarged via introducing a finite nnn hopping $t'$, as shown in Fig. \ref{fig4}c for $t'=0.015$.
+Interestingly, $f$FM+CDO and CDO illustrated in Fig. \ref{fig4}d differ to each other dramatically, as the two equivalent sites in the unit cell have smaller electron density in $f$FM+CDO but larger density in CDO.
+This may lead to different dynamical behaviors under ultrafast optical pump pulses \cite{JMoore24}.

-\textit{Summary and discussions.} - The single-orbital $t$-$U$-$V_1$-$V_2$ model on the kagom\'e lattice is studied within mean-field theories at $n=17/24$, at which the noninteracting Fermi level passes the flat band.
-At sufficiently large onsite Coulomb repulsion, says $U=6$, spins are fully polarized.
-The strong FM splitting pushes the spin-majority bands completely below the Fermi level, and the spin-minority bands realize effectively a spinless model at vH filling.
-Consequently, ISD and LC with real and complex $2a_0 \times 2a_0$ bond orders are induced by inter-site Coulomb repulsions, and give rise to fully spin-polarized FM+ISD and FM+LC.
-Both FM+ISD and FM+LC are fully gapped insulators.
-FM+ISD is topologically trivial, whereas FM+LC is a spin-polarized Chern insulator exhibiting quantum anomalous Hall effect.
-Interestingly, FM+LC with $2a_0 \times 2a_0$ LC orders persists as a ground state presented in the $V_1$-$V_2$ phase diagram even when the model is treated by the full mean-field theory, in analogue to the situation in the spinless $t$-$V_1$-$V_2$ model at vH filling.
-In addition, when the spins are partially polarized at a smaller $U$, the formation of bond-ordered CDW triggered by inter-site Coulomb repulsions induces a significant enhancement in the ordered magnetic moments, which is illustrated clearly in the temperature evolution of states.
+\textit{Summary and discussions.} - The effective single-orbital $t$-$U$-$V_1$-$V_2$ model on the kagom\'e lattice is studied within mean-field theories at $n=17/24$, at which the noninteracting Fermi level passes the flat bands.
+The system becomes a $f$FM half-metal at sufficiently large onsite $U$, with the spin-minority bands realizing effectively a spinless model at vH filling.
+Consequently, ISD and LC with real and complex $2a_0 \times 2a_0$ bond orders are induced by inter-site Coulomb interactions, giving rise to $f$FM+ISD and $f$FM+LC.
+The former is a topologically trivial insulator, whereas $f$FM+LC is a spin-polarized Chern insulator exhibiting QAH effect.
+We have thus provided a concrete model realization of the emergent $2a_0 \times 2a_0$ bond-ordered CDWs with or without LC order inside the FM ordered state.